2015 SEA Games: Security

 The principal agency to ensure the security of the games is the Singapore Police Force, supplemented by the Auxiliary Police Forces.
 The organisers singled out security as one of their major concerns ahead of the games, with concerns over unforeseen security breaches which may occur across any of the venues, some of which are easily accessible by the public.

 Medals

-The design of the medals were unveiled on 27 April 2015.
-Designed by Joys Tan from Sport Singapore, they feature the Games' logo on one side, and the Singapore Sports Hub on the reverse.
-Each medal will be 80mm in diameter and will each weigh 183 grams.
-It was also announced during the media brief, that smaller versions of the medal, in the form of medallions, will be given to all spectators of the closing ceremony.
+The designs of the medals were unveiled on 27 April 2015.
+Designed by Joys Tan from Sport Singapore, they featured the Games' logo on one side, and the Singapore Sports Hub on the reverse.
+Each medal measured 80mm in diameter and weighed 183 grams.
+It was also announced during the media brief that smaller versions of the medal, in the form of medallions, would be given to all spectators of the closing ceremony.

 Costs

 The games were budgeted to cost SG$325 million (US$287 million) but the eventual cost came to SG$264 million.
 There were concerns the cost would exceed budget, as had happened when Singapore hosted the Youth Olympics in 2010.
 In contrast, the cost of organising the 2013 games, which was hosted by Myanmar, was estimated to be SGD400 million.